poet-of-the-fall/carddivider/README.md

 magick convert -density 300x300 -verbose cards-tarot.pdf ./cards/card.png
 ```

+Current Cards can be shown and downloaded on my [Adobe Album](https://adobe.ly/2VE9PHV).

 ## Portrait, Landscape and other formats

 To switch between the portrait and landscape mode take a look at ```cards.tex``` in the root folder.
 Watch for these lines: